-Swami Nigamananda (1935) taught a form of laya yoga which he insisted was not part of Hatha yoga, paving the way of the emergence of "Kundalini yoga" as a distinct school of yoga.
+Swami Nigamananda (1935) taught a form of laya yoga which he insisted was not part of Hatha yoga, paving the way for the emergence of "Kundalini yoga" as a distinct school of yoga.
 "Kundalini Yoga" as it is taught today is based on the treatise 'Kundalini Yoga' by Sivananda Saraswati, published in 1935.
 Swami Sivananda (1935) introduced "Kundalini yoga" as a part of Laya yoga.

 Together with other currents of Hindu revivalism and Neo-Hinduism, Kundalini Yoga became popular in the 1960s to 1980s western counterculture.

 Kundalini is the term for "a spiritual energy or life force located at the base of the spine", conceptualized as a coiled-up serpent.
 The practice of Kundalini yoga is supposed to arouse the sleeping Kundalini Shakti from its coiled base through the 6 chakras and penetrate the 7th chakra, or crown.
 This energy is said to travel along with the Ida (left), Pingala (right), and central, or Sushumna Nadi - the main channels of pranic energy in the body.